-STUDENT ACKNOWLEDGEMENT OF RECEIPT OF STUDENT-PARENT HANDBOOK 2024-2025
+STUDENT ACKNOWLEDGEMENT OF RECEIPT OF STUDENT-PARENT HANDBOOK 2025-2026

-I,, (student), ha Southern Illinois Student-Parent Handbook , and will refer to it t ve received a copy of the Career Center of throughout the 2024-2025 school year.
+I, , (student), have received a copy of the Career Center of Southern Illinois Student-Parent Handbook, and will refer to it throughout the 2025-2026 school year.

 I understand and will abide by the Computer and Internet Use - Rules and Regulations.
 I further understand that should I commit any violation, my access privileges may be revoked, and disciplinary action and/or appropriate legal action may be taken.

-Student Signature Date
+Student Signature

+Date